Generic Name: Benzoyl Peroxide Foam (BEN zoe il per OX ide)

 - You will need to prime the pump before first use.
 You may also need to prime the pump if it has not been used for some time.
 Be sure you know when you need to prime the pump and how to do it.
-Talk with your doctor or pharmacist if you have questions.
+Talk with the doctor or pharmacist if you have questions.

 - Clean affected part before use.
 Make sure to dry well.

 - Put a thin layer on the affected skin and rub in gently.

 What do I do if I miss a dose?

 - Put on a missed dose as soon as you think about it.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

 - Do not put on 2 doses or extra doses.

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: